 Don’t keep repeating your main target keyword in each tag, rather use variations which enhance the value of the content and help break it up into readable and easy to digest sections.
 These tags essentially signal the descending importance of page headings so think carefully as to which H tag should be used in each instance.

 You’ve probably heard that content in king and that couldn’t be more accurate!
-With Google’s Panda algorithm, you can no longer get away with thin content and creating unique and informative content should be where you spend the most time.
+With Google’s latest algorithm, you can no longer get away with thin content and creating unique and informative content should be where you spend the most time.
 Content needs to be written primarily for users and secondly for search engines, however that doesn’t mean you shouldn’t mention core key-phrases.
 Just make sure you do so in a natural and organic way.

 Keyword stuffing is a technique which has been long dead, so don’t even consider mentioning your main terms in every other sentence.
 Google’s algorithm works on latent semantic indexing, so simply writing naturally about the topic of the page should mean you are writing relevant content.
 So long as it’s unique and not copied from somewhere else, you shouldn’t run into any problems.

 Think about the message you want to communicate and keep that at the forefront of all content you write.
 Are your primary goals to directly sell and drive leads, to inform, or to build brand awareness?
 Your goals should always dictate your style of writing and the way you structure your content.
 As above, don’t forget to use H tags to break up your content into easy to digest sections and always ask someone else to proof read for you before going live.